Hi there soon-to-be Mamma,

 Baby lotion – Sebamed again 🙂

-Massage oils – Mustard oil for massage (we tried olive oil initially, but baby kept catching colds).
-Mustard oil works best for him (mixed with garlic and ajwain for when he had a really bad cold).
+Massage oils – Cold pressed mustard oil for massage (we tried olive oil initially, but baby kept catching colds).
+I recommend Pure & Sure Organic Mustard oil.
+Since all babies have really sensitive skin you want to make sure that the oil you use is not of low quality.
+Mustard oil works best for our young man (mixed with garlic and ajwain for when he had a really bad cold).
 Coconut oil is good to apply on dry skin and on hair.

 Brush / Comb – soft sided brush.
 Mothercare.